18F/site-scanning/docs/Architecture.md

 The scan API map is:
   - `/api/v1/domains/` enumerates all of the scans for all domains.
   - `/api/v1/domains/{domain}` pulls down all of the scan results for a particular domain.
-  - `/api/v1/scans/` enumerates all of the scans for all scantypes.
+  - `/api/v1/scans/` enumerates all of the scantypes.
   - `/api/v1/scans/{scantype}` enumerates all of the scans for all domains that have this scantype.
   - All of the above can have search queries added to them.
     You can query on any field that you can see in the API.
 Subfields are accessed